BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/good_army_list/survivors_of_lake_town.md

 **Saviour of Lake-town** - Other friendly Lake-town models within 6" of Bard gain a bonus of +1 to their Fight Value.
 Additionally, other friendly Lake-town models treat Bard as a banner with a range of 6".
 Alfrid does not benefit from this special rule.

-**Heir of Dale** - Bard the Bowman gains the Mighty Hero and Fearless special rules.
+**Heir of Dale** - Bard the Bowman gains the [Mighty Hero] and [Fearless] special rules.

 **Hold the Streets** - Friendly Warrior models within range of an Objective Marker may re-roll To Wound Rolls of a natural 1 when making Strikes.

-**Master Burglar** - Whilst Bilbo is wearing the One Ring and is Invisible, if he Moves through an enemy model that is holding an Objective Marker in Scenarios where this is relevant, Bilbo may roll a D6; on a 2+, Bilbo immediately gains control of the Objective Marker.
+**Master Burglar** - Whilst Bilbo is wearing the One Ring and is [Invisible], if he Moves through an enemy model that is holding an Objective Marker in Scenarios where this is relevant, Bilbo may roll a D6; on a 2+, Bilbo immediately gains control of the Objective Marker.
 Bilbo cannot use this ability if he cannot carry the Objective Marker in question for whatever reason.